gioZAK/Easy-Metric-ChatGPT/README.md

-This is a updated version of this project
+This is an updated version of this project

 Repo
 https://github.com/gioZAK/easy-metrics